btf-org/flank-docs/docs/tech-debt.md

 You don't write any code in Flank.
 You write code in your IDE and deploy it with your CI/CD.
 Flank is just a proxy for running it on your infrastructure.

 ## No lock-in
 There is effectively zero "app logic" in Flank.
-No JS, no loops, no conditionals.
+No extra JS "glue", no loops, no conditionals.
 You could put 100 stored procedures into Flank, throw Flank out the window, and you'd still have your 100 stored procedures.

 ## No design debt
 There's no drag-and-drop in Flank.
 Nothing to design.
 No Frankenstein UIs that require a whole wiki to onboard new hires.